 EUR, the receiving bank

-may covert the amount into that currency; currency exchange charges may be
+may convert the amount into that currency; currency exchange charges may be

 levied by the receiving bank.